 3. Switch to Binary transfers type

 Uploading files using Filezilla is not hard, but problems can happen many times, especially when the server configuration requires one type of transfer.
-It can be ”Binary” in the most cases, Filezilla default setting is “Auto”.
+It can be ”Binary” in most cases, Filezilla’s default setting is “Auto”.
 But, if your server requires only the binary mode, then you need to switch to it.
 All you have to do is to click ”Edit”, then ”Settings” in your Filezilla window, as below:

 Now, you get a pop-up window, just locate binary under transfers and File types as below:

 If the binary mode can’t resolve the issue with uploading your files, then switch to ASCII.
-Normally the auto transfer type is the best one, but as I said some servers won’t work properly.
+Normally the auto-transfer type is the best one, but as I said some servers won’t work properly.

 Filezilla should work normally now, and you will be able to upload and download files.
 Remember to download a new version if you have an old Filezilla installation.
 The software’s size is a few megabytes, and you can reinstall it in a few moments.
-That will solve a problem if you have an outdated software.
+That will solve the problem if you have outdated software.

-If you find other issues using FileZilla or you get other error messages, then, please add them in your comment, if we found the solution we will help the others.
+If you find other issues using Filezilla or you get other error messages, then, please add them in your comment, if we found the solution we will help the others.